scylladb/scylladb/docs/operating-scylla/procedures/tips/production-readiness.rst

 Driver Compression
 ==================

-This refers to compressing traffic between the client and Scylla.
+This refers to compressing traffic between the client and ScyllaDB.
-Verify your client driver is using compressed traffic when connected to Scylla.
+Verify your client driver is using compressed traffic when connected to ScyllaDB.
-As compression is driver settings dependent, please check your client driver manual or :doc:`Scylla Drivers </using-scylla/drivers/index>`.
+As compression is driver settings dependent, please check your client driver manual or :doc:`ScyllaDB Drivers </using-scylla/drivers/index>`.

 Connectivity